bitfalls/bitfalls_content/authors/filip-srdoc/15-porezi/en_US/final.md

-The text below is our own interpretation of the official announcement and article on cryptocurrencies and taxes from [RRIF][rrif] by [dr. sc.
-Nevia Čičin-Šain][autor], plus some non-Croatian information on global tax status of cryptocurrencies sprinkled in for good measure.
+_The text below is our own interpretation of the official announcement and article on cryptocurrencies and taxes from [RRIF][rrif] by [dr. sc.
+Nevia Čičin-Šain][autor], plus some non-Croatian information on global tax status of cryptocurrencies sprinkled in for good measure._

+---

 RRIF is a magazine and Croatia's authority on tax and accounting matters and is legally accepted as a means of dispute resolution in court.
 Ergo, the source material can be considered Croatia's newest official stance on cryptocurrencies.